vista-art/fragmentcolor/docs/api/geometry/vertex/vertex.md

 # Vertex

-A single vertex with a required position (2D or 3D) and optional properties like uv and color.
+A single vertex: a required 2D or 3D position plus any per-vertex attributes your shader declares (commonly `uv` and `color`, but any key the shader's vertex stage reads is fair game).
+Build vertices and feed them into a [Mesh](https://fragmentcolor.org/api/geometry/mesh) to draw.

 ## Example